-- A student who wishes to enter a joint degree program must be admitted separately to each program as a joint degree student. - Both degrees are awarded simultaneously upon completion of all requirements. - The joint degree program may share up to 12 credit hours of coursework, but the sum of credit hours for both degrees should not be less than the sum of both degrees less the 12 shared credit hours, unless otherwise approved.
+- A student who wishes to enter a joint degree program must be admitted separately to each program as a joint degree student. - · Both degrees are awarded simultaneously upon completion of all requirements. - The joint degree program may share up to 12 credit hours of coursework, but the sum of credit hours for both degrees should not be less than the sum of both degrees less the 12 shared credit hours, unless otherwise approved. - For all joint degree programs combining a bachelor's degree and master's degree the minimum number of hours required for students is 140 discrete credit hours.
+This assumes the minimum hours for the bachelor's degree is 120 hours and the minimum hours for the graduate degree is 32 hours, with 12 hours shared by both degrees at the advanced level (400- or 500-level courses).